wxn151/personal-website/README.md

 ```bash
 npm start
 ```
-or
 ```bash
 yarn start
 ```

 Open http://localhost:3000 to view it in the browser.

-Customization
+### Customization

-Edit each zone to reflect your personal information, experience, and skills.
+Edit each field to reflect your personal information, experience, and skills.
 Replace your porfile photo on src/asssets/profile.jpg.